Bernie Slaven: Middlesbrough

 Todd was sacked in June 1991, and his successor Lennie Lawrence decided to keep Slaven and to play him in a partnership with new signing Paul Wilkinson.
-However Slaven picked up a calf strain in pre-season and lost his first team place to Stuart Ripley.
-He regained his first team place early in September after scoring three goals as a substitute against Portsmouth and Oxford United.
+However, Slaven picked up a calf strain in pre-season and lost his first-team place to Stuart Ripley.
+He regained his first-team place early in September after scoring three goals as a substitute against Portsmouth and Oxford United.
 On 28 September, he scored the opening goal in a 2–1 victory over rivals Sunderland.
-However Lawrence felt that Slaven was too individualistic, and in November he spent £700,000 on Hull City striker Andy Payton, who he hoped would prove to be an effective striker partner for Paul Wilkinson.
+However, Lawrence felt that Slaven was too individualistic, and in November he spent £700,000 on Hull City striker Andy Payton, who he hoped would prove to be an effective striker partner for Paul Wilkinson.
 Payton scored on his debut against Bristol City on 23 November, but Slaven claimed the other two goals in a 3–1 victory, and Payton left the field on a stretcher after picking up an injury.
-However Slaven injured his knee in January and after undergoing surgery was ruled out of action for five weeks.
-He scored a hat-trick in a 4–0 win over Brighton on 21 March, but fell out with Lawrence and was dropped for the end of season promotion run-in.
-He returned for the crucial final game of the season against Wolverhampton Wanderers however, and set up a late Jon Gittens equaliser, before a late winner from Wilkinson secured a 2–1 victory and the second automatic promotion place for Middlesbrough.
+Slaven injured his knee in January.
+After undergoing surgery, he was ruled out of action for five weeks.
+He scored a hat-trick in a 4–0 win over Brighton on 21 March but fell out with Lawrence and was dropped for the end of season promotion run-in.
+He returned for the crucial final game of the season against Wolverhampton Wanderers however, and set up a late Jon Gittens equaliser before a late winner from Wilkinson secured a 2–1 victory and the second automatic promotion place for Middlesbrough.
 That season Middlesbrough had also reached the semi-final of the League Cup; in the second leg against Manchester United at Old Trafford Slaven equalised to send the game to extra time, before Ryan Giggs scored the winning goal.

 On 19 August 1992, he became Ireland's first goalscorer in the Premier League when he scored both Middlesbrough goals in a 2–0 win over Manchester City.
 With Payton and Ripley both moved on, Slaven started seven of the club's first ten Premier League games of the 1992–93 season, and scored in consecutive games against Aston Villa and Manchester United.
 His goal against Manchester United on 3 October proved to be his last for Middlesbrough as Lawrence began playing Wilkinson on his own up front from October, leaving Slaven on the bench for most of the rest of the campaign.
 Slaven again requested a transfer, and Lawrence said he would listen to any offers the club received.
 Lawrence sent Slaven to train with the youth team after the pair fell out during a training ground session, and Slaven was made available on a free transfer after he told the press how strained the pair's relationship had become.